-The term 'Federal Reserve' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Federal Reserve' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Federal Reserve, also known as the Fed, or the Federal Reserve Board, proves to be the United States’ central banking system.
 This central bank came about in 1913 as a result of Congress passing the Federal Reserve Act.
 Congress created the organization because of a number of serious financial panics that culminated in the severe panic of 1907.

 With time, the Federal Reserve’s roles and areas of responsibility have grown as the organization has expanded.
 Economic events such as the Great Depression have only served to encourage this.

 The Federal Reserve today counts among its duties many responsibilities.
 Among these are regulating and overseeing the country’s banks, managing the country’s monetary policy and supply, assuring the financial systems’ continuance and stability, and offering a variety of financial services to depositing banks, foreign central banks, and the United States government.

 The Federal Reserve’s structure is made up of a number of different components.
 Among these are the Federal Reserve Board of Governors, all of whom are appointed by the President.
 The Federal Open Market Committee, also known by its acronym of FOMC, sets the monetary policy, like the interest rates, for the nation.
 There are also Federal Reserve Banks, which are twelve regional institutions that are found in the biggest area cities around America.
 They offer physical currency to member banks when demand proves to be unusually high.
 Several councils that advise it are a part of The Federal Reserve, as are technically the member banks throughout the country.